joshbegley/nyt-latest/README.md

 **A Clash of Views Over the Israel-Hamas War**\
-`Sampling the responses to the Israel-Gaza war.
+`Sampling the responses as the conflict rages on.
 Also: A Covid Catch-22; treating drug addiction; private security guards in a distressed downtown.`\
 https://nytimes.com/2023/10/09/opinion/letters/israel-gaza-hamas.html?searchResultPosition=1

 **With 300,000 reservists mobilized, war ‘hits close to home’ for many Israelis**\